Human Subjects Protection Training

 Web-Based Training: CITI (Collaborative Institutional Training Initiative)

-Seattle Children's also accepts the Web-based training through the University of Miami.
-Please note: Either the Biomedical or the Social/Behavioral Research course can be taken to fulfill the requirements of human subjects training, depending on what type will be most useful for your area of research.
+Seattle Children’s also accepts the web-based training through the Collaborative Institutional Training Initiative (CITI) Program.
+Follow the CITI instructions to register and/or complete a course.
+Please note: Either the Biomedical or the Social/Behavioral Research course can be taken to fulfill the requirements of human subjects training, depending on what type will be most useful for your area of research

-This training is available to staff and students of the University of Washington and staff at the Fred Hutchinson Cancer Research Center.
+This training is available to staff and students of the University of Washington and staff at Fred Hutch.

 Other HSP Training